-Cingranelli and Filippov (2018) also suggest that large scale killing events are a distinct repertoire of state-sanctioned repression in comparison to other forms of physical integrity abuses such as political imprisonment, and ill treatment and torture because governments adopt different tactics to implement these polices.
+Cingranelli and Filippov (2018) also suggest that largescale killing events are a distinct repertoire of statesanctioned repression in comparison with other forms of physical integrity abuses such as political imprisonment, and ill-treatment and torture because governments adopt different tactics to implement these polices.
 As such, they should be treated as independent dimensions in analysis.
-However, these types of repressive practices are conceptually and empirically related to state-sanctioned practices that are associated with disappearances, extra-judicial killings, and the large scale occurrence of killings as well.
-This theoretical understanding forms the basis for the primary conceptual definition of "repression" or violations of "physical integrity rights" in the literature, which include arrests and political imprisonment, beatings and torture, extrajudicial executions, mass killings, and disappearances, all of which are practices used by political authorities against those under their jurisdiction (Davenport, 2007; Goldstein, 1978).
+However, these types of repressive practices are conceptually and empirically related to state-sanctioned practices that are associated with disappearances, extra-judicial killings, and the large-scale occurrence of killings as well.
+This theoretical understanding forms the basis for the primary conceptual definition of "repression" or violations of "physical integrity rights," which include arrests and political imprisonment, beatings and torture, extrajudicial executions, mass killings, and disappearances, all of which are practices used by political authorities against those under their jurisdiction.

-This argument by Cingranelli and Filippov (2018) is similar to an argument made by McCormick and Mitchell (1997).
-McCormick and Mitchell (1997) argued that physical integrity rights should be considered along two dimensions: killing and disappearances, which often end in death, and torture and political imprisonment, which are about the treatment of the living.
-In the article that introduced the four CIRI physical integrity variables, Cingranelli and Richards (1999) argued against the 2-dimensional conceptualization and used a statistic from Mokken (1971) to demonstrate the indicators of these four types of physical integrity violations scale together along one dimension.
+This argument by Cingranelli and Filippov (2018) is similar to the one made by McCormick and Mitchell (1997), who argued that physical integrity rights should be considered along two dimensions: killing and disappearances, which often end in death, and torture and political imprisonment, which are about the treatment of the living.
+In the article that introduced the four CIRI physical integrity variables, Cingranelli and Richards (1999) argued against the two-dimensional conceptualization and used a statistic from Mokken (1971) to demonstrate the indicators of these four types of physical integrity violations scale together along one dimension.

-The scaling result from Cingranelli and Richards (1999) is supported by additional evidence about the relationship between all of the CIRI variables presented by Fariss and Schnakenberg (2014), which shows a high degree of complementarity and no evidence of substitution between the four physical integrity rights at the aggregate country-year level, and in Schnakenberg and Fariss (2014), which provided additional validation of the scaleability of the four physical integrity variables.
-Finally, Fariss (2014) discusses a multidimensional IRT model in the supplementary appendix of that article and finds no empirical support for a second dimension from the 13 indicators considered in that article.
-In summary, contrary to the argument from McCormick and Mitchell (1997) and now from Cingranelli and Filippov (2018), there is no empirical evidence from Cingranelli and Richards (1999) or more recently from Fariss and Schnakenberg (2014), or Schnakenberg and Fariss (2014), that repressive tactics scale on more than one dimension at the country-year level of aggregation.
-This does not mean that, below the country-year level of aggregation, substitution between repressive practices might be occurring or that different tactical choices are associated with specific forms of repression or violence, which is consistent with the argument and evidence from violence in Colombia from Guitiérrez-Sanín and Wood (2017).
+The scaling result from Cingranelli and Richards (1999) is supported by additional evidence about the relationship between all of the CIRI variables presented by Fariss and Schnakenberg (2014), which shows a high degree of complementarity and no evidence of substitution between the four physical integrity rights at the aggregate country-year level, and in Schnakenberg and Fariss (2014), which provided additional validation of the scalability of the four physical integrity variables.
+Finally, Fariss (2014) discusses a multidimensional IRT model in the appendix of that article and finds no empirical support for a second dimension from the 13 indicators considered in that article.
+In summary, contrary to the argument from McCormick and Mitchell (1997) and now from Cingranelli and Filippov (2018), there is no empirical evidence from Cingranelli and Richards (1999), Fariss and Schnakenberg (2014), or Schnakenberg and Fariss (2014) that repressive tactics scale on more than one dimension at the country-year level of aggregation.
+This does not mean that, below the country-year level of aggregation, substitution between repressive practices might be occurring or that different tactical choices are associated with specific forms of repression, which is consistent with the argument about violence in Colombia from Guitiérrez-Sanín and Wood (2017).
 It only means that empirically, these physical integrity variables are conceptually related and are useful for scaling and comparing country-year units.